Aquatic-Games/Pie/README.md

 ### Windowing
 Pie features a cross-platform windowing library, powered by SDL.
 This is a do-it-yourself abstraction, it creates the window & graphics device for you, and you are expected to create the render loop yourself.

-Don't like this?
-Pie is fully compatible with [Silk.NET](https://github.com/dotnet/Silk.NET) windowing, which provides a windowing abstraction, but also a fully functional render loop so you can just get started.

 ### Text
 Cross-platform FreeType bindings, complete with a simple abstraction layer, to make text rendering easy.